 My concern is that PMI seems to be loading a lot onto us.
 I do wonder how many project managers have the leverage to do this.

 To me, the third and fourth challenges seem doable.
-The first and second are a big ask.
+The first and second are big asks.
 They seek to address corporate-tier strategic and cultural shifts.
 And I think for us to be successful, we need to see a shift in the status of the profession.
 We need a seat at the very top table of corporate governance.
 Sadly, we aren’t there yet.
-C-suite Project s Directors are rare.
+C-suite Project Directors are rare.
 The closest we come

 The first place to start is with cultivating:

 You’re reading this.
 That’s a great start.
 The broader your base of learning and self-development, the better.
 Ask questions and seek answers.
 Talk to people and find out what they know.
 Ask also what they think, and then assess it critically.
 And find ways to test your ideas in the crucible of your project.

 When you settle in with a fixed solution set for the problems you anticipate, that marks the start of your career decline.
 I’m not saying you won’t get jobs and projects to manage.
 But they won’t be at the leading edge for long.

 It’s going to take a very special mindset to manage a robot.
 I thought my credentials on diversity and equalities in the workplace were pretty nearly impeccable.
 But the thought of ‘treating a digital employee just like we would a human employee’ has shaken me.
 It’s not that I reject the idea, but that I am not sure I’d know how.